roboskel/hpr/README.md

 Scipy v.
 0.9.0
 Sklearn v.
 0.10

+laser scanner f.o.v : +- 45 deg. , intensity publishing enabled(not yet used)

 # Human-Pattern-Recognition
 Real time recongition of humans through laser scans

+#Sample Run
+	1)Record bag file with laser scans
+	2)Convert it to .mat format
+	3)Manually annotate the data
+	4)Create a classifier, and P.C.A obj
+	5)Test online with the previously created classifier

 #a)Convert R.O.S. bagfiles to suitable .mat files using 'bag2mat.py':

 	Enter desired destination with file ending in .mat